jasonlue/jasonlue.github.io/_posts/2019-08-19-clustered-hashing.md

 ### Open Addressing Hash Table

-Withoug chaining conflicts together, the only other option is to find another bucket.
+Without chaining conflicts together, the only other option is to find another bucket.
 The process of finding another empty spot is called probing.
 To insert an item while its bucket is taken, there are two ways.

 #### Appy a step parameter on hash function